RBI Grade B Books & Mock Tests

-Mock tests are useful only after you cover the entire syllabus & are confident with the preparation.
-You can start giving comprehensive mock tests 1-2 months just before the examination.
+Mock tests are useful only after you cover the entire syllabus.
+You can start giving comprehensive mock tests or join some RBI Grade B test series 1-2 months just before the RBI Grade B examination.

-Till then, keep on giving regular quizzes which I organize on my telegram groups and post on the website as well.
+Till then, keep on giving regular quizzes which I organize on my telegram groups and post on my website as well.
 Here is the link to my telegram group.